 U-M residence halls and apartments are for more than sleeping or studying.
 Each is a unique community.
 They help to create a sense of belonging and help new students make a successful transition from high school to college.

-A number of residential living/learning programs allow students with similar interests and goals to live and study together.
+Michigan Learning Communities (MLCs) combine the personal attention of a small college environment with the unparalleled resources of a large research university to allow students with similar intellectual interests and goals to live and take classes together.
 Each program is associated with an academic department and is housed in a residence hall.

 Alice Lloyd Hall: Lloyd Hall Scholars